Menu Close

 • Uganda is home to more than 50% of the world’s mountain gorilla population, most of which reside in Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park.
 Bwindi is an 8 hour drive from Entebbe, or a handy 1 ½ hour flight from Entebbe.

-• Volcanoes National Park in Rwanda is 3 hour drive from Kigali, or 35 minutes by helicopter.
+• Volcanoes NP in Rwanda is 3 hour drive from Kigali, or 35 minutes by helicopter.
 The gorilla trekking experience here takes place in slightly less dense vegetation than Bwindi, but offers similar surroundings to Uganda’s Mgahinga Gorilla Park as both are located in the Virunga Mountains.
 A gorilla trekking permit in Rwanda costs around $1500 in Rwanda.

 Read more about gorilla trekking Rwanda vs Uganda

 A safari in Rwanda is quite different from most classic East African safari holidays.
 Most of the safari activities in Rwanda need hiking in rainforests.
 Aside from mountain gorillas, other primates can be tracked, such as golden monkeys and chimpanzees.

 Encountering any of these primates is a very rewarding experience but difficult to compare to a safari in the Masai Mara, for example.

-Longer Rwanda safari holidays can include a tour trip to Akagera for a more conventional safari.
+Longer Rwanda safaris holidays can include a tour trip to Akagera for a more conventional safari.
 Akagera NP suffered hugely from human encroachment and poaching in the past, but this is now mostly under control thanks to the commitment of African Parks.
-Animals are still quite skittish and you have to work a bit harder for your sightings than in some other iconic savannah game parks, but a safari to Akagera shouldn’t be missed.

-6. How safe is Rwanda for tourists?
+5. How safe is Rwanda for tourists?

 Rwanda is a safe destination for tourists.
 Unfortunately, the country is still stained by the memory of the horrific genocide, which happened as a result of historical conflict between the Tutsi and Hutu peoples.

-The genocide occurred in 1994 and there have been no incidents since.
 Today, Rwanda feels like quite a well-run country and the people are very gracious and friendly.
 Many have returned after years of exile, which gives Rwanda quite a cosmopolitan feel as many of the returnees have studied abroad.

 As in any country, most crime occurs in cities and urban centers and visitors should take normal safety precautions in these places.
 You are unlikely to encounter any problems on guided activities if you have booked with a reputable tour operator.

-7. What type of accommodation can I expect?
+6. What type of accommodation can I expect?

 Rwanda has come a long way since its early days of safari tourism a few decades ago.
 There are now top-notch accommodation options in all the main tourist destinations.

-Where once there were only a handful of local guesthouses available, there are now tourist-class hotels in or around Volcanoes National Park, Nyungwe Forest and Akagera National Parks.
 In recent years, many small, high-class safari lodges (so popular in more mainstream safari countries) have opened as well.
 This should help put Rwanda on the map for the repeat African visitor who loves the classic Africa safari holiday.

-8. What can I expect from a safari in Rwanda?
+7. What can I expect from a safari in Rwanda?

 While Akagera is developing as a great savannah safari park, Rwanda safaris are not on the same level as classic safaris offered in countries such as Tanzania, Kenya and Botswana.

-So, the word ‘safari’ might be somewhat misleading.
-Most people visit Rwanda for rainforest activities like gorilla and chimpanzee trekking, volcano hikes and birding.
 Trekking wild mountain gorillas is a once-in-a-lifetime adventure and most people walk away in awe of these wonderful gentle giants living their life in this stunning rainforest setting.
 Spending an hour with them is an absolute privilege.

 Because of this, and since gorilla trekking has been publicized more in recent years, it has become a bucket-list activity for many general tourists.
 The other safari activities will mostly appeal to the more active traveler.
 Rwanda has high rainfall throughout the year, so you will be walking a lot on slippery forest trails and you might well get wet on a few occasions.